ChenxingLi/bootcamp_zkpspv/README.md

 The prover needs to generate a proof for each block header sequentially.
 (But prover only needs to store the last proof.)
 According to our experiment, a 32-thread server can generate one proof in 3 second.
 So it will take about two weeks to generate a proof for the newest block and spend 3 second updating each new block.
 Fortunately, everyone can verify the proof quickly and use it directly.
 So we only need to run the heavy start-up once.

+The code is uncompleted.
+Just use it for reference and learning.

 Collaborators for Idea and Code:

 - Ahmed Kosba [@akosba](https://github.com/akosba)